VoidSplit/Tabris-Launcher/README.md

 ### What does it look like?

-#### As said above everything is Customizable so you can change the whole design if you want, but the basic design is this:
+#### As said above everything is Customizable so you can change the whole design if you want, the basic design is this:
 ![Image of Launcher](https://i.imgur.com/VsjN0BK.png)
 #### But we can very well imagine other designs such as this one:
 ![Image of launcher2](https://i.imgur.com/ztY8k60.png)

+### How to change the launcher's design ?

+You can imagine having a menu, where you can choose from the built-in design or you can add a json file to customize it.

 ```diff
 - Please consider this code is not optimised! -